DIIV: 2014-2017: Is the Is Are

 While touring in support of Oshin, DIIV played several unreleased songs live, including "Dust", "Loose Ends", and "Under the Sun".
 As of July 2014, Smith had written over 150 new songs since the release of Oshin.

 On March 9, 2015, DIIV began recording their second album, Is the Is Are, at Strange Weather Recording Studio in Brooklyn.

 Drummer Colby Hewitt left the band in spring 2015 due to his rumored drug addiction.
 Ben Newman, (from North Carolina, formerly of Banda Suki) who played on several "Oshin" tracks including "Doused" (credited as Ben Wolf) was added as the group's drummer in April 2015, and played on the bulk of Is the Is Are.
 On July 9, 2014, DIIV performed as Sky Ferreira's opening act at a concert benefiting the David Lynch Foundation.

 On September 16, 2015, DIIV released the first single from Is the Is Are, "Dopamine".
 They shared a second song from the album, "Bent (Roi's Song)", on November 4, 2015, followed by "Mire (Grant's Song)" on November 25.
 "Under the Sun" was released as a single on December 13.

 Is the Is Are was released on February 5, 2016.
 The album debuted at number 81 on the US Billboard 200.
 The release was followed by a February tour in Australia as part of St Jerome's Laneway Festival.
 However, just two days prior to the release, on February 3, Smith announced he was checking in for "long-haul" inpatient treatment.
 On March 26, 2016, the Liverpool venue Arts Club, which DIIV was scheduled to perform at on March 27, announced that the remainder of DIIV's European tour was canceled "due to an urgent health issue", which was later confirmed by DIIV's representatives.

 In an interview with NME in October 2019, bassist Colin Caulfield commented on this period in the band's career, "It definitely felt like an end point...
 I had tried really hard to be as supportive as possible for a long time.
 It was a hands up moment, it was the type of realization Cole had to come to himself.
 And he did, which is great."

 This period also saw the band take part in very occasional interviews with the media, with the band remaining relatively out of the public eye more than ever.
-Throughout 2016–2018 DIIV released a vast selection of cover songs, with the group performing songs by Elliott Smith, Cat Power, Sparklehorse and (Sandy) Alex G and My Bloody Valentine.
+Throughout 2016–2018 DIIV released number of cover songs, with the group performing songs by Elliott Smith, Cat Power, Sparklehorse and (Sandy) Alex G and My Bloody Valentine.
 Later in 2017, DIIV also parted ways with bassist Devin Ruben Perez after earlier controversy arose from the revelation that Perez had posted antisemitic, racist, homophobic, and sexist comments on 4chan.
 Perez himself maintains that he left the band over artistic differences and industry fatigue.